-Gladstone Capital Corporation is a newly organized closed-end, non-diversified management investment company that, upon completion of this offering, will elect to be treated as a business development company under the Investment Company Act of 1940.
+Gladstone Capital Corporation is a newly organized closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
 Our investment objectives are to achieve a high level of current income by investing in debt securities, consisting primarily of senior notes, senior subordinated notes and junior subordinated notes, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others, with a particular emphasis on senior subordinated notes.
 We will also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.
 At times, we may use leverage through borrowings from banks and other financial institutions.
 The use of leverage can create special risks which are discussed in greater detail in this prospectus.

-Up to 400,000 shares will be reserved for sale by the underwriters to our directors, officers and employees and certain persons associated with us at the public offering price net of the sales concession.
+Up to 200,000 shares will be reserved for sale by the underwriters to our directors, officers and employees and certain persons associated with us at the public offering price net of the sales concession.

 Because we are newly organized, our shares have no history of public trading.
-Shares of closed-end investment companies frequently trade at a discount to their net asset value.
-We plan to apply to list our shares on the Nasdaq National Market under the symbol "GLAD."
+Our shares have been approved for listing on the Nasdaq National Market under the symbol "GLAD."